Jarl-Bjoern/Yggdrasil/README.md

 <a name="automated_install"></a>
 ## ⚔ Using the automated variant
-<strong>Notice:</strong> Make sure that if you use the Complete installation from Hardening, that you also specify the IP address for the SSH server, otherwise you will end up in an exception.

 ```bash
 # Automated Variant text based without Hardening
 cat <<EOF | sudo python3 /opt/Yggdrasil/yggdrasil.py -sH